 Author: Susan Connell Biggs, Kevin Hodgson, and Bruce Penniman

-Summary: This National Writing Project monograph describes the inquiry process undertaken by the leaders at the Western Massachusetts Writing Project when the site faced radical changes and challenges in funding and leadership.
-In addition to the narrative, it includes a variety of useful resources and tools for engaging in collaborative such as identity mapping, inquiry models, site leadership job descriptions, and more.
+Summary: This National Writing Project monograph describes the inquiry process undertaken by leaders at the Western Massachusetts Writing Project when the site faced radical changes and challenges in funding and leadership.
+This process led to a reorganization of the site, with new structures created to ensure its sustainability.
+In addition to the narrative, the monograph includes a variety of useful resources and tools for engaging in collaborative planning such as identity mapping, inquiry models, site leadership job descriptions, and more.

 Original Date of Publication: 2008

 The possibility of future challenges is always imminent: changes to the student and teacher population in the service area, increases in state requirements for teachers, decreases in school budgets; and the greatest of them, probably, are the unanticipated turns in people’s lives.
 A leadership structure, after all, isn’t a diagram on paper but a network of people working together.
 And real people get sick, suffer losses, change jobs, and move away.
 No organization is ever really “prepared” for such changes, but it is possible to have processes in place—habits of mind, perhaps—that make such changes less wrenching and more survivable.